Abingdon (plantation): Post-Civil War

 After the Civil War ended, Alexander Hunter (2nd), who by that time had inherited Abingdon, succeeded in recovering his land in a case that the Supreme Court of the United States decided on March 21, 1870 (Bennett v.
 Hunter, 76 U.S. 326).
 James A. Garfield, a Republican member of the United States House of Representatives who had been a brigadier general in the Union Army during the Civil War and who later became the 20th president of the United States, was an attorney on Hunter's legal team.

 Congressman Garfield received as compensation 43 acre in a part of Abingdon west of the Alexandria Canal that Alexander Hunter had platted in 1874 as the town of Abington.
 After moving into the White House upon his election to the Presidency, Garfield began the process of establishing a country home on his holding.
 Garfield's heirs and an improvement company continued to hold titles to that portion of the Abingdon estate until around the 1920s.

-Following the Civil War, Alexander Hunter (2nd) was employed for 40 years as a clerk in the federal General Land Office.
+Following the Civil War, Alexander Hunter (2nd) was employed for 40 years as a clerk in the federal United States General Land Office.
 In 1877, he attempted to build a cattle stockyard on his Abingdon estate.
 In 1877–1879, he served as a Delegate in the Virginia General Assembly and as County Clerk of Alexandria.

 In 1881, Hunter advertised Abingdon for sale.
 During the same year, he sold his remaining Abingdon property at auction to the Alfred Richards Brick Company.
-The property at Abingdon that Hunter once owned is now within Ronald Reagan Washington National Airport, Crystal City and the Aurora Hills section of the Aurora Highlands neighborhood (see: List of neighborhoods in Arlington, Virginia).
+The property at Abingdon that Hunter once owned is now within Ronald Reagan Washington National Airport, Crystal City / National Landing, and the Aurora Hills section of the Aurora Highlands neighborhood.